khalid-hussain/shaheen/chap22.md

 would not have a life of humiliation and disgrace."

-The captain said, "If nature intended our betterment then a glorious mujahid like Moosa would not have had to face defeat in Granada and after him the remainder of the mujahideen wouldn't have been deprived of Badr bin Mughira's leadership."
+The captain said, "If nature intended our betterment then a glorious mujahid like Musa would not have had to face defeat in Granada and after him the remainder of the mujahideen wouldn't have been deprived of Badr bin Mughira's leadership."

-Bashir annoyingly said, "Who says that Moosa has been unsuccessful in his mission?
-The people of Granada's defeat was not Moosa's defeat.
+Bashir annoyingly said, "Who says that Musa has been unsuccessful in his mission?
+The people of Granada's defeat was not Musa's defeat.
 This was the defeat of the traitors and the nation-sellers who gave priority to a life of slavery and humiliation compared to a death of dignity.
 This was Abu Abdullah's defeat.
 This was the defeat of those emirs and religious scholars who have accepted perpetual humiliation and disgrace for the sake of being alive for a few more days in this world.
-Moosa was a true believer.
+Musa was a true believer.
 He lived a life of a true believer and died a death of a true believer.
 If you think that nature doesn't require our betterment, even then you are wrong.
 Nature has showered us with gifts for centuries for the sake of a few people.
 We defeated the mightiest powers of the world.
 Isn't it a gift of nature that a handful of mujahideen in the Valley of the Falcons have been stopping the storm of savagery and barbarism for years?
-Isn't it a gift of nature that it gave another chance to a nation, whose social ethics and character had perished, leaders like Badr and Moosa so that it comes onto the straight path?
+Isn't it a gift of nature that it gave another chance to a nation, whose social ethics and character had perished, leaders like Badr and Musa so that it comes onto the straight path?
 If the nation betrays even such people, then why is nature to be blamed?
 Even today those people are present in the nation who don't want to be discouraged and become hopeless.
 These people are